OVI / DUI Vehicle Immobilization And Forfeiture

 If you are convicted of DUI / OVI and you have one prior conviction within ten years, a mandatory part of the DUI / OVI sentence is immobilization of your vehicle for 90 days and impoundment of its license plates.
 During the period of immobilization, the vehicle may not be driven or sold.

 A court may waive the immobilization requirement if a family or household member residing with the defendant is completely dependent on that vehicle for the necessities of life so that immobilization of the vehicle would be an undue hardship.
 If the immobilization requirement is waived by the court, the vehicle must have restricted plates (yellow license plates ) and must not be operated by the defendant.

 Third Offense (Or More).

-My practice is focused on DUI / OVI defense , and I represent clients that are contesting DUI/OVI charges in Columbus and central Ohio with the intention of avoiding vehicle immobilization and other consequences.
-For more information about me, please see my profile , and for more details about my practice, please see the firm overview.
-You can also read what clients say and review my past case results .
-I limit the number of cases I accept so I can provide outstanding service to my clients.
-If you would like to discuss how I can help with your DUI / OVI case, EMAIL ME or call me at 614-717-1177 to arrange a free consultation.
+Our practice is focused on DUI / OVI defense , and we represent clients that are contesting DUI / OVI charges in Columbus and central Ohio with the intention of avoiding vehicle immobilization and other consequences.
+For more information about our practice, please see the firm overview.
+You can also read what our clients say and review our past case results .
+We limit the number of cases we accept so we can provide outstanding service to our clients.
+If you would like to discuss how we can help with your DUI / OVI case, EMAIL US or call us at 614-717-1177 to arrange a free consultation.